russmckendrick/records/content/albums/lost-in-the-dream-5990802/index.md

 ---
 title: "The War On Drugs - Lost In The Dream"
-album_artist: "The War On Drugs"
+artist: "The War On Drugs"
-album_title: "Lost In The Dream"
+album_name: "Lost In The Dream"
 date: 2015-08-09
 release_id: "5990802"
 slug: "lost-in-the-dream-5990802"
+hideSummary: true
 cover:
     image: "lost-in-the-dream-5990802.jpg"
+    alt: "Lost In The Dream by The War On Drugs"
+    caption: "Lost In The Dream by The War On Drugs"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting